uber1geek/uber1geek.github.io/_posts/2017-12-30-Learning-to-invest.md

 ...

-This article was originally published at [Wonkery](https://wonkery.minance.com/learning-to-invest-in-the-indian-stock-market-with-anurag-bhatia-part-1-4332e051d9d7), Like what you read?
+This article was originally published at [Wonkery](https://wonkery.minance.com/learning-to-invest-in-the-indian-stock-market-with-anurag-bhatia-part-1-4332e051d9d7), Like it?
 Read more Wonkery [here](https://wonkery.minance.com/).

 Interested in [Minance](http://www.minance.com)?
 See how we can help you with wealth management.